CodeGlassDotIO/Docs/_includes/Statistics/BasicStatisticsExplaination.md

 - Open the snapshot menu.
 - Toggle showing memory statistics in the tree view (this options is automatically enabled if you have memory profiling enabled).

-Below all these buttons, there is a search bar.
+Below all these buttons, there is a search bar (Ctrl + F).
 Here you search for method using its name.
 When you select one of the suggestions, it will automatically expand the tree view until the searched method.

 {% include Statistics/BasicStatisticsColumnExplaination.md %}